computer-agents/agent-studio/README.md

 <a href="https://pre-commit.com/"><img src="https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white" alt="pre-commit"></a>
 </p>

-AgentStudio is an integrated solution featuring in-depth benchmark suites, realistic environments, and comprehensive toolkits.
+AgentStudio is an **integrated solution for building and benchmarking computer agents**.
+It features in-depth benchmark suites, realistic environments, and comprehensive toolkits.
 Here, we open-source everything to promote research towards generalist computer agents of the future.
 The paper, leaderboard, benchmark suites, and documentation for environments and toolkits can be found in our <a href="https://skyworkai.github.io/agent-studio/"><b>project page</b></a>.

 ![](docs/assets/overview.png)